How insurance premium is calculated

 As the personal insurance company will increase the renewal premium from time to time due to inflation, having an insurance broker on your side will ensure you get the best rate.

 You may have noticed that your insurance company may have been increasing your insurance premium every year on your policy renewal.
 By comparing premiums from different insurance companies upon renewal, you have the choice.
-Even you may find out that you are already enjoying the lowest possible but its always useful to have an insurance broker working on your side.
+You may find out that you are already enjoying the lowest possible, but it's always useful to have an insurance broker working on your side.

 As previously stated, most of the personal insurance companies in Canada will increase or decrease the personal insurance premiums for many reasons.
 Most of the factor may attribute but not necessarily limited to the following: